 Cowes, Isle of Wight

 The little sailing town of Cowes became the world’s first yachting centre in 1815 and is justly famous as the birthplace of world yacht racing.
-Its position on the Solent is unrivalled.
-The vibrant and exciting high street has plenty to explore with shops and restaurants as well as sailing and cultural events throughout the year.
+Its position on the Solent is unrivalled with beautiful views stretching over the sea and surrounding areas.